aGuyEatingRamen/Vampsire/README.md

 ## Rip out the examples!

 If you are using this template for coursework, ***remove the provided example code*** once you are ready.
 This includes the example messages, component, HTML templates, and CSS.
 I want to see your original work, not my starter code!
 It's just there as a reminder for structure and syntax.

+All of your Vue coding will be done in the `src` folder, but remember to give your page a real title in `index.html`, found in the `vue-app` root folder.